josep-pujol/fsfd-tasking/README.md

 - Tasks Pages:
     - Section to manage different Task Lists or To-Do lists
     - The available Task Lists are:
-        - "Personal Tasks": Tasks aimed only at the owner of the account - all features avilable
+        - "Personal Tasks": Tasks aimed only at the owner of the account - all features available
         - "Assigned Tasks": Tasks assigned to the user from other registered users of Tasking - restricted features
-        - "Completed Tasks": all the tasks completed by the user
+        - "Completed Tasks": all the Tasks completed by the user

     ![Personal Tasks](readme_files/images/FreeUser_PersonalTasks.png)

-- User: section for the owner of the account in which the user profile can be updated and from where you can logout
+- User Pages: section for the owner of the account in which the user profile can be updated and from where users can logout

     ![Free User Account](readme_files/images/FreeUser_Account.png)